Tres Leches Cake

 As the cake absorbs the milk mixture, the proteins and starches in the cake are hydrated, transforming the cake from a dry sponge into a moist, flavorful, custardy dessert.
 It’s like magic!
 (But really, science.)

-Pour the batter into the prepared baking dish and smooth the top.
+1. Bake the Cake: Pour the batter into a greased 9×13-inch pan.
 Bake for 30-35 minutes, or until a toothpick inserted into the center comes out clean.
 Allow the cake to cool in the pan on a wire rack.

-In a large bowl, beat the heavy cream, powdered sugar, and vanilla extract until stiff peaks form.
-Spread the whipped cream evenly over the top of the cake and dust with additional cinnamon.
+1. Make the Whipped Cream: Beat the heavy cream, powdered sugar, and vanilla extract until stiff peaks form.
+Spread evenly over the soaked cake with a spatula and dust with additional cinnamon.
 Add berries, drizzled homemade caramel sauce, or even shaved chocolate for extra decoration.

 Recommended Tools